catherineloesch/project3-mernstack-app/README.md

 module.exports = Post;
 ```

-With other members of the team focusing on the Post model and generating seed data for the database, I tackled the CRUD functions for the User model both for the front end and the back end, writing code to implement full CRUD functionality:
+With other members of the team focusing on the Post model and generating seed data for the database, I tackled the User model, writing code to implement full CRUD functionality:

 - INDEX
 - SHOW